NateCross/tag-hate-elf/README.md

 Hate Speech Detection Application using Transformer Models

+Enhancing Hate Speech Detection in Tagalog and Taglish Text: An Ensemble Learning Framework Using Bernoulli Naive Bayes, LSTM, and mBERT
 ### Summary

 This documentation covers the development of the thesis requirement in BSCS IV.
 This covers the development of the AI for the use of research.